TENNLab-UTK/framework-open/markdown/aimone_arithmetic.md

 ![img/inversion.jpg](../img/inversion.jpg)

-The script `scripts/inversion_network.sh` prints an inversion network on standard output, and the script `scripts/inversion_run.sh The shell script `scripts/inversion.sh` inverts a number using this network:
+The script `scripts/inversion_network.sh` prints an inversion network on standard output, and the script `scripts/inversion_run.sh` inverts a number using this network:

 ```
 UNIX> sh scripts/inversion_run.sh